ssethz/multi-perturbation-ed/README.md

 proposition.py: code used in the computations for the proof of Proposition 1.

-gnw_obs: a file containing all of the GeneNetWeaver ground-truth DAGs used in our experiments.
+gnw_obs: a folder containing all of the GeneNetWeaver ground-truth DAGs used in our experiments.

 Notation:
 For the paper, number of variables per intervention was denoted q and batch size denoted m.
 In the code, we denote number of variables per intervention as k and the batch size as b or n_b.
 Some naming conventions were changed between the code and the paper.
 Format is in paper -> in code.